 In all habitats, microorganisms make nutrients available for the future growth of other living things by degrading dead organisms.
-Microbes are also essential in treating the large volume of sewage and wastewater produced by metropolitan areas, recycling it into clean water that can be safely discharged into the environment.
+Microbes are also essential in treating the large volume of sewage and wastewater produced by metropolitan areas, recycling it into clean water before discharging it into the environment.
 Less helpfully (from the view of most humans), termites contain microorganisms in their guts that assist in the digestion of wood, allowing the termites to extract nutrients from what would otherwise be indigestible.
-Understanding of these systems helps us to manage them responsibly and as we learn more we will become ever more effective stewards.
+Understanding these systems helps us to manage them responsibly, and as we learn more, we will become ever more effective stewards.

-Energy is essential for our industrial society and microbes are important players in its production.
+Energy is essential for our industrial society, and microbes are important players in its production.
 A significant portion of natural gas comes from the past action of methanogens (methane-producing bacteria).
-Numerous bacteria are also capable of rapidly degrading oil in the presence of air and special precautions have to be taken during the drilling, transport and storage of oil to minimize their impact.
+Numerous bacteria are also capable of rapidly degrading oil in the presence of air.
+Special precautions during the drilling, transport, and storage of oil minimize the impact of these oil-degrading bacteria.
 In the future, microbes will find utility in the direct production of energy.
 For example, many landfills and sewage treatment plants capture the methane produced by methanogens to power turbines that produce electricity.
-Excess grain, crop waste and animal waste can be used as nutrients for microbes that ferment this biomassinto methanol or ethanol.
+Excess grain, crop waste, and animal waste can serve as nutrients for microbes that ferment this biomass into methanol or ethanol.
 These biofuels are presently added to gasoline and thus decreasing pollution.
-As part of the new energy initiative, scientists are engineering cyanobacteria to synthesize and excrete compounds that can be used as biofuel.
+As part of the new energy initiative, scientists are engineering cyanobacteria to synthesize and excrete compounds used as biofuel.
 These microbes only need sunlight and seawater to grow, and therefore mass production of this biofuel should be inexpensive.
-Other research is investigating the possibility of using another photosynthetic bacterium, Rhodobacter sphaeroides,as a source of hydrogen production.
-One of these efforts may one day power our cars, causing little pollution and having no net contribution to greenhouse gases.
+Other research is investigating the possibility of using another photosynthetic bacterium, Rhodobacter sphaeroides, as a source of hydrogen production.
+One of these research efforts could one day power our cars, causing little to no pollution and having no net contribution to greenhouse gases.

 Figure 1.7.
 The Exxon Valdez oil spill.
 Microorganisms played an important role in removing many of the pollutants released during the Exxon Valdez oil spill in Prince William Sound.
 Interestingly, microbes were not added to the site, but the clean-up relied on bacteria from that environment.
 A nutrient solution was sprayed onto the oil to encourage the growth of oil-degrading microbes.
 Though this was one of the more successful methods used to clean up the oil, but no treatment removed all of the pollutants.
 (Source: http://www.battelle.org/environment/exxon-valdez.stm.)

 Microorganisms used in research have many useful properties.
-They grow on simple, cheap medium and often give rise to large populations in a matter of 24 hours.
+They grow on simple, cheap medium and often give rise to large populations in 24 hours.
 It is easy to isolate their genomic material, manipulate it in the test tube and then place it back into the microbe.
-Due to their large populations, it is possible to identify rare events and then, with the use of powerful selective techniques, isolate interesting bacterial cells and study them.
+Due to their large populations, it is possible to identify rare events and then, using powerful selective techniques, isolate interesting bacterial cells and study them.
 These advantages have made it possible to test hypotheses rapidly.
-Using microbes scientists have expanded our knowledge about life.
+Using microbes, scientists have expanded our knowledge about life.
 Below are a few examples.

 Microorganisms have been indispensable instruments for unlocking the secrets of life.
-The molecular basis of heredity and how this is expressed as proteins was described through work on microorganisms.
+Our understanding of the molecular basis of heredity in organisms and its expression as proteins came through work on microorganisms.
 For an in-depth discussion on the molecular basis of heredity see the chapter on the Central Dogma.
-Due to the similarity of life at the molecular level, this understanding has helped us to learn about all organisms, including ourselves.
+Since life at the molecular level is surprisingly similar, this understanding has helped us to learn about all organisms, including ourselves.

-Some prokaryotes are capable of growing under unimaginably harsh conditions and define the extreme limits of where life can exist.
-Some species have been found growing at near 100 °C in hot springs and well above that temperature near deep-sea ocean vents.
-Figure 1.8 depicts such a deep sea ocean vent.
-Others make their living at near 0 °C in freshwater lakes that are buried under the ice of Antarctica.
+Some prokaryotes can grow under unimaginably harsh conditions that define the extreme limits of where life can exist.
+Some species can grow at near 100 °C in hot springs and even 113°C near deep-sea ocean vents.
+Figure 1.8 depicts such a deep-sea ocean vent.
+Others make their living at near 0 °C in freshwater lakes buried under Antarctica's ice.
 The ability of microbes to live under such extreme conditions is forcing scientists to rethink the requirements necessary to support life.
-Many now believe it is entirely possible that Jupiter's moon Europa may harbor living communities in waters deep below its icy crust.
+Many now wonder if Jupiter's moon Europa may harbor living communities in waters deep below its icy crust.
 What may the rest of the universe hold?
-Microbes have even been isolated that use arsenic instead of phosphate in their metabolism, completely defining what may be possible on this earth, and in other planets throughout the universe.

 Figure 1.8.
 A deep sea ocean vent.
 Ocean vents are common in areas of the sea floor that have volcanic activity.
 Water seeps into cracks on the floor and encounters magma.
 The water absorbs inorganic nutrients from the magma and is heated.
 The superheated water then flows out of the magma, sometimes quite forcefully, back into the ocean.
 This hot water contacts the cold ocean water, causing it to cool and release many of its inorganic contents.
 This cloud of inorganic compounds is highly reduced and can serve as a source of energy for microorganisms.
 These microbes serve as a primary producer for an entire food chain.
 The picture shows one type of ocean vent called a black smoker.
 Water coming out of the vent can be >300°C. Figure courtesy of Woods Hole Oceanic Institute.

-Until recently, while we could study specific types of bacteria, we lacked a cohesive classification system, so that we could not readily predict the properties of one species based on the known properties of others.
-Visual appearance, which is the basis for classification of large organisms, simply does not work with many microbes because there are few distinguishing characteristics for comparison between species even under the microscope.
-However, analysis of their genetic material in the past 20 years has allowed such classification and spawned a revolution in our thinking about the evolution of bacteria and all other species.
+Until recently, while we could study specific types of bacteria, we lacked a cohesive classification system so that we could not readily predict the properties of one species based on the known properties of others.
+Visual appearance, which is the basis for the classification of large organisms, does not work with many microbes because there are few visible distinguishing characteristics for comparison between species even under the microscope.
+However, analysis of the genetic material of microbes in the past 20 years has allowed such classification.
+This reclassification spawned a revolution in our thinking about the evolution of bacteria and all other species.
 The emergence of a new system organizing life on earth into three domains is attributable to this pioneering work with microorganisms.

-The fruits of basic research on microbes have been used by scientists to understand microbial activity and therefore to shape our modern world.
+The fruits of basic research on microbes have been used by scientists to understand microbial activity and shape our modern world.
 Human proteins, especially hormones like insulin and human growth factor, are now produced in bacteria using genetic engineering.
-Our understanding of the immune system was developed using microbes as tools.
+Our understanding of the immune system relied on using microbes as tools.
 Microorganisms also play a role in treating disease and keeping people healthy.
 Many of the drugs available to treat infectious disease originate from bacteria and fungi.

 Lastly, microbes have informed us about our world through the tools they provide for molecular biology.
 Enzymes purified from bacterial strains are useful as tools to perform many types of analyses.
-With the rapid advance in DNA sequencing technology it is now possible to determine the entire genetic sequence of any microbe desired in just a few weeks.
-With this information in hand, the capabilities of the microbe can be predicted and its DNA manipulated in useful ways.
-We now know the entire sequence of the human genome, with the exception of regions of repetitive DNA, and this will hopefully lead to medical practices and treatments that improve health.
+With the rapid advance in DNA sequencing technology, it is now possible to determine the entire genetic sequence of any microbe desired in just a few weeks.
+With this information in hand, scientists can predict the capabilities of the microbe and manipulate DNA in useful ways.
+We now know the entire sequence of the human genome, except regions of repetitive DNA, which will hopefully lead to medical practices and treatments that improve health.
 We also know the entire genome sequences of hundreds of microbes, including those of many important pathogens.
-Analysis of these data will eventually lead to an understanding of the function of critical enzymes in these microbes and the development of tailor-made drugs to stop them.
+Analysis of this data will eventually lead to an understanding of the function of critical enzymes in these microbes and the development of tailor-made drugs to stop them.
+The rapid sequencing of SARS-CoV-2 allowed the development of vaccines and the tracking of various variants of the virus.
 In addition, scientists are mining the genomes of other microbes for novel antibiotics and combining various genes and pathways to create even more new drugs.
-This technology can also be used to create living synthetic factories that can be used to create many other useful compounds.
+Biotechnology firms can use this technology to create living synthetic factories that create many other useful compounds.
 The tools of molecular biology will also affect agriculture.
 For example, we now know the complete genome sequence of the plant Arabidopsis(a close relative of broccoli and cauliflower).
-This opens a new avenue to a better understanding of all plants and hopefully improvements in important crops.
+Knowing plant sequences creates a better understanding of all plants and hopefully improvements in important crops.

 Microbes have a profound impact on every facet of human life and everything around us.
 Pathogens harm us, yet other microbes protect us.
-Some microbes are pivotal in the growth of food crops, but others can kill the plants or spoil the produce.
+Some microbes are pivotal in growing food crops, but others can kill the plants or spoil the produce.
 Bacteria and fungi eliminate the wastes produced in the environment, but also degrade things we would rather preserve.
-Clearly they affect many things we find important as humans.
-In the remainder of this chapter we take a look at how scientists came to be interested in microbes and follow a few important developments in the history of microbiology.
+Clearly, they affect many things we find important as humans.
+In the remainder of this chapter, we take a look at how scientists came to be interested in microbes and follow a few crucial developments in the history of microbiology.